 Droopler has extensive functions for adding subpages, sections, modules.
 It is fully responsive, so from the very beginning, you have access to a preview of the website on mobile devices.
 Its HTML code is optimised for SEO and fully ready for being integrated with other SEO tools.

 And finally: thanks to sharing the Droopler test environment on request, you can see for yourself what managing and introducing changes look like.

 Preparation and implementation of MVP is the end and the beginning of a stage.
 After implementing MVP, the time comes for further analysis.
-Collect opinions, verify user behaviour, identify weak points of the website, make changes, test until you get the final version of your website.
-And if you still have doubts whether to use MVP, I would like you to know that MVP is a solution chosen by companies such as: Airbnb, Amazon, Dropbox, Etsy, Facebook, Groupon, Twitter, Uber, Zappos, and even iPhone...
+Collect opinions, verify user behavior, identify weak points of the website, make changes, test until you get the final version of your website.
+And if you still have doubts about whether to use MVP, I would like you to know that MVP is a solution chosen by companies such as Airbnb, Amazon, Dropbox, Etsy, Facebook, Groupon, Twitter, Uber, Zappos, and even iPhone.